 Early intervention services is a more general label for the various services aimed at helping school-age children who display developmental delays or specific problems in class.
-Typically, this covers speech-language therapy, occupational therapy, physical therapy, psychological services, and sometimes social work.
+Typically, this covers speech-language therapy, occupational therapy, and physical therapy.

 Providing the kinds of services early in a child’s school career can:

 - Identify issues that might not be immediately obvious